Shadow AI Is Already in Your Org: a 90-day containment plan

 The regulatory clock is the forcing function, and it's worth getting the dates

 right — I see good teams plan around the wrong one.
-Verified against primary
+As of mid-2026, here's where

 Shadow AI is the part of your estate with no evidence layer at all.
 That's why